 This document constitutes the generic health and safety plan for the Environmental Restoration Program (ERP).
 It addresses the health and safety requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); Occupational Safety and Health Administration (OSHA) 29 CFR 1910.120 standard; and EG&G Idaho, Inc. This plan is a guide to individuals who must complete a health and safety plan for a task performed for the ERP.
 It contains a task specific addendum that, when completed, specifically addresses task specific health and safety issues.
 This health and safety plan reduces the time it takes to write a task specific health and safety plan by providing discussions of requirements, guidance on where specific information is located, and specific topics in the Addendum that must be discussed at a task level.
-This format encourages a complete task specific health and safety plan and a standard for all health and safety plans written for ERP.
+This format encourages a complete task specific health and safety plans written for ERP.